neam/yii-i18n-attribute-messages/README.md

 - Eases the translation of user-generated content in a project
 - Eases the creation of UI for translators to perform translation work
-- Works with any Yii-compatible message source
+- Works with any Yii-compatible message source when retrieving translations
-- Write-ability when using CDbMessageSource
+- Saving of translations when using CDbMessageSource
 - Console command automatically creates migrations for the necessary database changes
+- The source message is left in the model for Gii compatibility (generated models will have the correct validation rules and field order for the translated attributes)
+- Rigorous unit tests

 ### 0.0.0